nextmv-io/sdk/templates/mip-incentive-allocation/README.md

 function of many variables, subject to linear constraints.
 We demonstrate this by solving a incentive allocation problem.

-Given a collection of incentives per a user with a cost and effect, our objective is to maximize the total effect without exceeding a given budget.
+Given a collection of incentives per user with a cost and effect, our objective is to maximize the total effect without exceeding a given budget.

 The input defines a number of users which have an id to identify them, and a set